Abdi-Tiruneh/Fundify-Backend/README.md

 3. Configure the environment variables:
    - Create a `.env` file in the root directory of the project.
    - Set the necessary environment variables such as database connection details, Stripe API keys, etc.
-4. Start the server: `npm start` or `node server.js`
+4. Start the server: `nodemon .\src\server.ts`
-5. The backend server should now be running at `http://localhost:3000`.
+5. The backend server should now be running at `http://localhost:5000`.

 Note: This is a basic setup guide, and you may need to make adjustments based on your specific environment and deployment requirements.